Light0913/Datapack-1.16-1.18-Parkour-maze-generation-engine-v0.6.5/README.md

 Maybe if you want to add some maze elements to your map, you might as well try this one.
 You can easily build a parkour maze with a few instructions~

+## Matters needing attention

+After decompressing the downloaded compressed package, there are two compressed packages, "ParkourMaze" and "Randomer", which can be put into the data package folder

+**The "ParkourMaze" packet requires a front packet: "Randomer"**

 ## Version

 Minecraft for [1.16-1.18+]